junwatu/video-summarizer-nodejs-griddb/blog/README.md

 ### Node.js

 This project will run on the Node.js platform.
 You need to install it from [here](https://nodejs.org/en/download).
-For this project, we will use the `nvm` package manager.
+For this project, we will use the `nvm` package manager and Node.js v20.13.1
+LTS version.

 ```shell
 # installs nvm (Node Version Manager)